ahwitz/transparentScroller/README.md

 OUTPUT = a file name WITHOUT EXTENSION relative to where you are for the output file.
 The script will automatically append “.mov” to whatever name you give it.

-input1/2/3 = either one PDF with multiple pages (not implemented yet) or a series of PNG files to use as input.
+input1/2/3 = either one PDF with multiple pages or a series of PNG files to use as input.
 They will be stacked vertically in the order they are declared in this script.

 Thus: